 Sleeping Pad Types

-There are three types of sleeping pads: air mattress, self-inflating mattresses, and closed-cell foam pads.
+There are three types of sleeping pads: air mattresses, self-inflating mattresses, and closed-cell foam pads.
 Air mattresses provide the greatest comfort and pack up the smallest when deflated.
 Most come with a lightweight stuff sack that can be used to inflate them.
-Self-inflating mattress are usually the heaviest and will up partially with air when unrolled for use.
+Self-inflating mattresses are usually the heaviest and will up partially with air when unrolled for use.
 You still have to blow them up a bit, but only a minor amount.
 Closed-cell foam pads are the least expensive but they are bulky have to be attached to the exterior of your pack.
 They are very reliable however because they’re made with foam so they can’t be punctured and they’re waterproof, so they won’t get heavier if it rains.

 Sleeping Pad R-Values

 The most reliable measure of insulation is R-value.
 Beginning in 2020, a new Sleeping Bag R-Value Standard was adopted by the outdoor industry and most of the major sleeping pad manufacturers including Therm-a-Rest, NEMO, Sea-to-Summit, REI, and Big Agnes has retested and re-rated their sleeping bags using it.
 Klymit, notably, has not.
 This new standard benefits consumers because it makes it possible, for the first time, to compare sleeping pads by their R-values because they all use the same testing methodology.

 Sleeping Pad Durability